HWSHam1/Arduino_SensorsAndMotion/1_Blink/README.md

 The code has 2 sections: void setup and void loop.

-In the void setup initialize the LED\_BUILTIN pin as OUTPUT.
+In the void setup initialize the LED\_BUILTIN pin, which is D13 for Aruino UNO, as OUTPUT.

 ![](RackMultipart20230816-1-2gkrdo_html_20a5cb5bcb7b2ba6.png)

-The void loop function can be used to turn on and turn off built in LED of Arduino.
+The void loop function can be used to turn on and turn off LED.
 This can be visible by putting certain delay between ON and OFF actions.
-Built in LED can be turned ON and OFF or HIGH and LOW using digital write function.
+LED can be turned ON and OFF or HIGH and LOW using digital write function.
+Turning the LED to HIGH, supplies 5V to the LED, and while turning it OFF, it comes back to 0V.

 ![](RackMultipart20230816-1-2gkrdo_html_c520f64c60d8db4d.png)